drewsmith/drewsmith.github.io/_posts/2017-12-26-Docker_Notes.md

 ```

 ## External Ports
-* Use `-P` to publish the container on a random port
+* Use `-P` to publish the container a host port above 32xxx
 * Force port `-p LOCALPORT:CONTAINERPORT` or `--publish`

 ## Overlay Network